 Obtaining a Cochlear Implant Specialty Certification® (CISC) means that an audiologist has acquired specialized knowledge in the field of cochlear implants and has demonstrated a high level of knowledge in this specialty area.

 The CISC testifies to an audiologist's expertise in cochlear implants and demonstrates to colleagues, other health care providers, patients, and employers that he or she has acquired a high level of knowledge in the field of CI audiology, including expectations, surgical considerations, device operation, and rehabilitation.

 While a certification is not a guarantee of any particular skill or competency, an audiologist holding specialty certification has demonstrated the ability to pass a rigorous examination and has practiced in the field of audiology for a minimum number of years.

 Specialty certification is voluntary and is not tied to any other certification.
 Specialty certification is offered by the ABA without the requirement for membership in any professional organization.
 Specialty certification may be obtained independent of any other certification.

 Administration of the CISC exam was discontinued in 2018 while the ABA Board considers evolution of the program.
 Please check back or contact ABA for more information.

 Those audiologists who also have earned the Cochlear Implant Specialty Certification® (CISC®) should represent themselves with Cochlear Implant Specialty Certification on their business card, under their signature, on letterhead, etc. or with CISC after their signature.

-The ABA logo is available to CISC certificants in both camera ready and electronic form.
-If you would like to obtain the ABA logo, please contact the ABA.
+The CISC logo is available to CISC credential holders in a press/web-ready electronic format.
+If you would like to obtain the CISC logo, please download and complete this release form.
+You may send the completed form by fax to 703-485-3555 or email to firstname.lastname@example.org.